Ophiuchus: Location

 In contrast to Orion, from November to January (summer in the Southern Hemisphere, winter in the Northern Hemisphere), Ophiuchus is in the daytime sky and thus not visible at most latitudes.
-However, for much of the Arctic Circle in the Northern Hemisphere's winter months, the Sun is below the horizon even at midday.
+However, for much of the polar region north of the Arctic Circle in the Northern Hemisphere's winter months, the Sun is below the horizon even at midday.
 Stars (and thus parts of Ophiuchus, especially Rasalhague) are then visible at twilight for a few hours around local noon, low in the south.
 In the Northern Hemisphere's spring and summer months, when Ophiuchus is normally visible in the night sky, the constellation is actually not visible, because the midnight sun obscures the stars at those times and places in the Arctic.
 In countries close to the equator, Ophiuchus appears overhead in June around midnight and in the October evening sky.

 Features

 Stars

 The brightest stars in Ophiuchus include α Ophiuchi, called Rasalhague ("head of the serpent charmer"), at magnitude 2.07, and η Ophiuchi, known as Sabik ("the preceding one"), at magnitude 2.43.
-Alpha Ophiuchi is compposed of an A-type (bluish-white) giant star and a K-type main sequence star.
+Alpha Ophiuchi is composed of an A-type (bluish-white) giant star and a K-type main sequence star.
 The primary is a rapid rotator with an inclined axis of rotation.
 Eta Ophiuchi is a binary system.
 Other bright stars in the constellation include β Ophiuchi, Cebalrai ("dog of the shepherd") and λ Ophiuchi, or Marfik ("the elbow").
 Beta Ophiuchi is an evolved red giant star that is slightly more massive than the Sun.
 Lambda Ophiuchi is a binary star system with the primary being more massive and luminous than the Sun.

 RS Ophiuchi is part of a class called recurrent novae, whose brightness increase at irregular intervals by hundreds of times in a period of just a few days.
-It is thought to be at the brink of becoming a type-1a supernova.
+It is thought to be at the brink of becoming a Type Ia supernova.
 It erupts around every 15 years and usually has a magnitude of around 5.0 during eruptions, most recently in 2021.